 Through the EdTech R&D programme, we aim to support schools, colleges and remote learning EdTech providers to understand the needs of their learners in a remote context.
 Schools, colleges and EdTech providers will be supported to develop innovative new ways to meet the needs of learners facing a variety of disadvantages, from socioeconomic to special educational needs.
+Read about our selected cohort of EdTech grantees.

 Participating schools, colleges and EdTech providers will receive financial support to cover staff and development costs along with specialist evaluation support and professional development.
 EdTech providers will receive funding to make developments to their products and implementation processes.
 Through a series of evaluation and development sprints EdTech providers will test and learn, using direct feedback from platforms, teachers, students and parents.